 - Ground cinnamon: I use Ceylon cinnamon.
 Just be sure your pantry spices are fresh (not expired) for best flavor.

 - Salt: I use fine-grain salt for this recipe.

 Tips for Success

-These candied walnuts are made easy right on the stovetop.
+These candied walnuts (or candied pecans) are made easy right on the stovetop.
 Here are a few suggestions to keep in mind:

 - Pan: Use a non-stick sauté pan.

 - Low heat: "Low and slow" is the key.
 You will get best results by using lower heat and cooking them longer.

 - Stirring: Stir the mixture often to help prevent burning.

 - Crystallize: If the nuts are still sticky, then keep going!
 They need to cook long enough until the natural sugars in the maple syrup have crystallized.
 (See photos below for texture reference.)

 Once the nuts are fully cooled, store them in an airtight container at room temperature.